Osama Vinladen: Personal life

 Vinladen told the Peruvian press: "My friends used to make fun of me and at the beginning it bothered me.
 But you learn to live with it and I feel normal now."
 He always wondered why his parents gave him such a controversial name but never received an explanation from them: "I asked my dad the reason, but he always avoids talking about it."
 In a radio interview in 2020, he made the following connection: "When Osama bin Laden knocked down the Twin Towers, the name was in the news and I was born (a year later) on October 7, 2002."
 He added that his father liked the name.
 He also stated that he had often thought about changing his name but had not done so because he had come to accept it.
 To avoid criticism, only his first name "Osama" appears on his jersey.

-During another interview, a journalist asked him if it was dishonourable to bear the name of someone as bad as bin Laden or not, to which he responded: "I do not believe my name to be problematic," citing Peruvian politician Hitler Guesclin Alba Sánchez, who won a mayoral election over the ironically-named Vladimir Lenin Rodríguez Valverde in 2018 and made headlines in the process, and Brazilian footballer Marx Lenin as other figures with similarly controversial names.
+During another interview, a journalist asked him if it was dishonourable to bear the name of someone as bad as bin Laden or not, to which he responded: "I do not believe my name to be problematic," citing Peruvian politician Hitler Guesclin Alba Sánchez, who won a mayoral election over the ironically-named Lennin Vladimir Rodríguez Valverde in 2018 and made headlines in the process, and Brazilian footballer Marx Lenin as other figures with similarly controversial names.